 E-liquids can come in thousands of different flavours, such as tobacco, confectionery, fruit and other flavours.

-It is illegal to sell, supply or possess an e-cigarette or any liquid that contains nicotine in Australia without a doctor’s prescription.
-Nicotine is a dangerous poison, even in small quantities, and it is strictly regulated in WA under the Medicines and Poisons Act 2014 (external site).
+Nicotine is a dangerous poison, even in small quantities, and its lawful manufacture, supply and possession in WA is strictly regulated in Western Australia under the Medicines and Poisons Act 2014 (external site).

-Nicotine products can only be prescribed by a registered medical practitioner (or other authorised prescriber) and may only be dispensed by a registered pharmacy.
+It is an offence for any person to manufacture, supply, prescribe or possess a product containing nicotine without an appropriate licence or professional authority or prescription, as applicable.
+The penalty for a breach of the relevant provisions of the Medicines and Poisons Act 2014 is a maximum $45,000 fine.
+Nicotine vaping products can be prescribed by a registered medical practitioner and may only be dispensed by a registered pharmacist.
 An e-cigarette device designed and intended for delivery of nicotine may be supplied by a registered pharmacy, for use with prescribed nicotine products, as part of a medically supervised smoking cessation program.

 Electronic cigarettes in public areas